 - Transcripts.
 Don't submit your transcripts to UC at this point, but refer to them as you fill out the application to ensure the information you enter is accurate.*

 - Test scores.
-If you're a freshman or sophomore applicant, you'll have to include your scores from the ACT Plus Writing or the SAT Reasoning Test.
+If you're a freshman or sophomore applicant, you'll have to include your scores from the ACT with Writing or the SAT Reasoning Test.
 (If you're applying for fall, be sure to complete these tests by December).
 All applicants should report scores for any SAT Subject Tests, Advanced Placement, International Baccalaureate, TOEFL or IELTS exams they have taken.

 - Annual income for last year and the current year (your parents' if you're a dependent; your income if you're independent).
 This is optional unless you're applying for an application fee waiver or for the Educational Opportunity Program.

 - Social Security number, if you have one.
 We use this to match your application to things like your test score report, final transcript(s) and, if you're applying for financial aid, your Free Application for Federal Student Aid.